irissorg/glasgowgritting-trackyou/README.md

 TrackYou wrote a system specifically for the council to generate these files.
 You can see an anonymised version of the kind of source data processed by this system inside the sampledata directory.
+N.B.
+The code is tightly bound to the structure of the TrackYou data.

 Produced by IRISS, http://www.iriss.org.uk for